Navigate This Post

 Alternate Cooking Method

-- A big scoop of Hawaiian mac salad & fluffy white rice, with a side of kimchi.
+- A big scoop of Hawaiian mac salad and fluffy white rice, with a side of kimchi.
 This plate-lunch style is how we love to enjoy grilled Korean short ribs here at the PWWB House!

 - For a more classic American-style BBQ, serve the grilled Korean short ribs with creamy potato salad instead of mac salad.